We lead by example

 Affirmative Measures - Disability Employment

-The NDIA is invested in being an employer of choice for people with disability, demonstrating to the community the value that people with disability can bring to an organisation.
+We want to show the community the value people with disability can bring to any organisation.

-Some of the NDIA’s positions are only available to people with disability, or a particular type of disability.
-This provision is called Affirmative Measures - Disability employment.
+This means we have some jobs that are only available to people with disability, or a particular type of disability.
+We call this Affirmative Measures - Disability employment.

-The measure is designed to address the under-representation of people with disability in Australian Public Service (APS) agencies.
+This makes sure people with disability are represented in Australian Public Service (APS) agencies.

 You can read more about Affirmative Measures for people with disability on the Australian Public Service Commission (APSC) website.

-You will be asked to indicate if you wish to opt into the RecruitAbility scheme in the Diversity section of the online application form.
+We’ll ask if you want to opt into the RecruitAbility scheme in the Diversity section of the online application form.

-You must tick the ‘opt in’ box to participate in the scheme.
+You must tick the ‘opt in’ box to join the RecruitAbility scheme.
+You won’t be automatically included by having a disability.

-Details about the RecruitAbility scheme can be found on the Australian Public Service Commission Recruitability page.
+Read more about the RecruitAbility scheme on the Australian Public Service Commission Recruitability page.